-The Cedarville University PA Program seeks diverse individuals who demonstrate through their application the following:
+The Cedarville University PA Program seeks diverse individuals who demonstrate through their application key academic and experiential characteristics, including:

 - Ability to succeed in a rigorous scientific curriculum

 - Adequate healthcare experience to understand the PA role

 - Consistent commitment to Christian discipleship and serving those in need

 Additionally, we look for personal qualities essential to the practice of medicine, including professionalism, integrity, collaboration, compassion, and resiliency.

 Note: meeting the minimum requirements does not guarantee an interview.
 Also, the program does not grant advanced standing for previous educational or clinical experience.

 Admissions is conducted in a tiered fashion.
 Complete application files (which include the Cedarville Graduate application and a verified CASPA application) are processed in three phases based on verification date: